 Location: Darley Road, Queens Park

-Project delivery: 30 August 2021 to mid-February 2022 (weather permitting)
+Project delivery: 30 August 2021 to early June 2022 (completed)

 Consultation dates: Community consultation was undertaken in May 2019 with feedback contributing to the final design

 - Project owner: Greater Sydney Parklands in partnership with Waverley and Randwick Councils with funding from Transport for NSW

 Greater Sydney Parklands (GSP) is committed to providing safe and accessible shared pathways around the Parklands, connecting users with surrounding regional cycling networks.